marcositu/SecurityParsers/README.md

 # Introduction / Introducción
-In the following link you will find the scripts that I use for my daily job Aquí podrán encontrar los scripts que utilizo durante mi día a día de trabajo.
+In the following link you will find the scripts that I use for my daily job.

+Aquí podrán encontrar los scripts que utilizo durante mi día a día de trabajo.

 # Scripts